How to Watch the ‘Star Wars’ Movies in Order

 Upcoming “Star Wars” Shows

 But that’s not all!
-While there is no new “Star Wars” movie currently slated for release, there are many more “Star Wars” shows to come, all of which hail (in some form or fashion) from Dave Filoni and Jon Favreau, the folks responsible for “The Mandalorian.”
+There are many more “Star Wars” shows to come, all of which hail (in some form or fashion) from Dave Filoni and Jon Favreau, the folks responsible for “The Mandalorian.”

 Upcoming “Star Wars” Movies